History of Byron Buxton in Timeline

 2017: Gold Glove Award

-2018: Injury and Option to Triple-A in 2018
+2018: Injury Stints and Option to Triple-A

-April 5, 2019: Jorge Polanco hit for the cycle
+April 5, 2019: Jorge Polanco hits for cycle

-On April 22, 2019, Byron Buxton's streak of 33 stolen bases was ended.
+On April 22, 2019, Byron Buxton's streak of 33 stolen bases ended after being caught stealing by Robinson Chirinos of the Houston Astros.

-2019: Co-owns Ellianos Coffee franchise
+2019: Co-owns Ellianos Coffee Franchise

-September 7, 2020: Last time grounded into a double play
+On September 7, 2020, before June 2022, Buxton last grounded into a double play.

 April 2021: American League Player of the Month